kontainapp/guide/docs/gettingstarted/install.md

 *Pre-requisites:* Kontain runs on Linux kernel version 4.15 or newer, running on Intel VT (vmx) or AMD (svm) with virtualization enabled.

 Recommended distros are Ubuntu 20.04 and Fedora 32, or newer.
+Note that this also assumes that your user has access to /dev/kvm.

 To package Kontain images, it is also necessary to have a recent version of Docker or Moby-engine installed.